freebsdk/fsharp_common/README.md

 # fsharp_common
-Fsharp common class library on 2020
+Fsharp common class library by freebsdk on 2020